 Introduction to Asset Management Company

-Asset management companies (AMC) are firms that collect a pool of funds from individuals as well as corporate investors and invest them in diverse securities like stocks, bonds, real estates, fixed interest securities etc. The professional who is given the responsibility of managing the portfolio of assets of the client is known as a fund manager.
-These managers get paid through fees, which is usually a percentage of total assets under management.
+The professional who is given the responsibility of managing the portfolio of assets of the client is known as a fund manager.
+These managers get paid through fees, usually a percentage of the total assets under management.

-Most of the Asset management companies need to be in compliant with fiduciary standards.
-Since these companies have access to a larger pool of funds than an individual, therefore they can provide investors with diverse options in the portfolio.
-These companies deal with number clients which help them achieve economies of scale apart from price discounts on purchases.
+Most Asset management companies need to be compliant with fiduciary standards.
+Since these companies have access to a larger pool of funds than an individual, they can provide investors with diverse options in the portfolio.
+These companies deal with several clients, which helps them achieve economies of scale apart from price discounts on purchases.

-There is a pool of funds managed by these asset management companies, which pay proportionate returns to investors without placing the restriction of making minimum investment amount, which would have been the case if investors had invested on their own.
+There is a pool of funds managed by these asset management companies, which pay proportionate returns to investors without restricting making minimum investment amount, which would have been the case if investors had invested on their own.

 Role of Asset Management Company